-In the middle half of the twentieth century, Cromer Town Council was thinking about opening a museum.
-Several sites were considered and in the end eight former fisherman’s cottages, known as East Cottages, were purchased in 1967 for £1000.
+In the middle half of the twentieth century, Cromer Town Council wanted to open a museum.
+Several sites were considered and ultimately eight former fisherman’s cottages, known as East Cottages, were purchased in 1967 for £1000.

 In 1981 the collection was enhanced when the museum acquired an important local history collection created by the late Cyril Crawford Holden.
-This has been of immense value for display work, answering enquiries and to the public and scholars too.
+This has been of immense value for display, answering enquiries and for the public and scholars too.

-Following the millenium the museum was awarded funding for a re-development project.
-Improvements to the museum included a new Education room, entrance and shop, displays and improved access facilities, including a lift, two new toilets and flat access to all areas.
+In 2003 the museum was awarded funding for a re-development project.
+Improvements to the museum included a new education room, entrance and shop, displays and improved access facilities, including a lift, two new toilets and flat access to all areas.
 The work took a couple of years to complete and the museum re-opened its doors to the public again in Spring 2006.

 In March 2017, two galleries were dedicated to the work of Olive Edis, one of the most important photographers of the early 20th century.

 Cromer Museum is a fitting location for Edis’ work, given her long association with this part of Norfolk.
 Edis died in 1955, leaving the contents of her studio to her assistant Cyril Nunn who cared for the collection until it was acquired by Cromer Museum in 2008.